luebken/container-patterns/module-container.md

 * Use the [exec form](https://docs.docker.com/engine/reference/builder/#run) to start you processes.
 Since it doesn't invoke a shell.

 #### Return exit codes
 When a process exits it should return a proper exit code.
-Same is true for our container.
-This gives us a better overview of what happened and the scheduler / init process better means of scheduling.
+The same is true for our container.
+This gives us a better overview of the context and the scheduler / init process better means of scheduling.
 E.g. in Kubernetes you can define that only failed containers [should be restarted](https://github.com/kubernetes/kubernetes/blob/master/docs/user-guide/pod-states.md#restartpolicy).

 We generally just differ between the exit code `0` as a successful termination and something `>0` as a failure.
-But other exit codes are conceivable.
+But other exit codes are also conceivable.
 For some inspiration, check out [glibc](https://github.molgen.mpg.de/git-mirror/glibc/blob/master/misc/sysexits.h) or [bash](http://tldp.org/LDP/abs/html/exitcodes.html).

 **Example for exit codes:**
 Return a non-failure exit code in Node.JS: